Graham Gund: Work for Disney

 Other work by Gund for Disney includes the International Retail and Manufacturers' Showcase at Euro Disney.

 Publications

-Gund's work has been widely published throughout his career, with articles by major critics in national publications.
+Gund's work was widely published throughout his career, with articles by major critics in national publications.
 The firm's architecture has been the subject of two books: Gund Partnership 1994-2007, with an extensive foreword by New York Times architecture critic Paul Goldberger, and Graham Gund Architects, published in 1993, with an introduction by Vincent Scully.

-He is married to Ann Gund née Landreth, with whom he has one son, Graydon.
-He is a Fellow of the American Institute of Architects.
+He was married to Ann Gund née Landreth, with whom he had one son, Graydon.
+He was a Fellow of the American Institute of Architects.